Mile 1773.2 to mile 1804.3 (31.1 miles, 50km)

 Stocked up on water, enough for most of the day anyway, it was just a matter of putting in the distance.
 I was aiming for around 30 miles to get somewhere near a half day into Mazama Village the following day.

 It was flat all morning, the trail snaking a narrow path amongst pines.
 With no ridges to follow or hills to climb, there were no views to be had at all.
 This is where hiking becomes hard.
 The walking part is easy, the monotony of it all, not so in unchanging scenery.
 The only way to mark progress is by keeping tabs on your location on the phone, otherwise it’s easy to believe you’ve walked past that tree or rock or log before.
-I swear there were a couple of times that my body was just doing its thing, my mind was switched off and I was basically sleep walking.
+I swear there were a couple of times that my body was just doing its thing, my mind completely switched off and basically sleep walking.
 Eyelids closed or close to it and feet continuing forward momentum.

 It is occasions like this where podcasts come in handy.
 It’s a good thing I uploaded a few audiobooks back in Ashland.